BradyFU/DVG/README.md

 ## News
 The extension version of DVG is published in IEEE TPAMI 2021 ([DVG-Face: Dual Variational Generation for Heterogeneous Face Recognition](https://arxiv.org/pdf/2009.09399.pdf)), and its code is released in https://github.com/BradyFU/DVG-Face.
+The newly released extension version has more powerful performances than this version.

 ## Prerequisites
 - Python 2.7